MMouyart/BlueTeamTools/Sandbox/CuckooSandbox/installation.md

 Last one is reporting.conf which defines how the reports should be generated.

 If you wish to use per-analysis routing (i.e. route each analysis vm to a specific network point) use the cuckoo router utility.
 To run the router as user that is not cuckoo ```cuckoo router -g <user>```, to use it with virtualenv ```sudo ~/venv/bin/cuckoo router```.
 If your are running a linux distro, you should configure iproute2 to register each network interface.

-## Guest installation and configuration
-Once cuckoo has been installed on your machine, it is required to create guests (vms) that will run the analysis.
-Depending on the kind of sample you wish to analyse, the guest can be a windows box or a gnu/linux distro.
-For gnu/linux distros, the process is the same as the installation for the host machine.

-We will go for a windows box.

-Once the iso file for the windows box has been installed, create a vm that has sufficient resources.

-Install vmcloack to automate guest configuration ```pip install -U mvcloak```.

-Remove any virtual net that has been created for your guest (created by the virtualisation software) and create another one for your guest using mvcloak ```vmcloak-<vnet name>```.

-Create the vm with vmcloak ```vmcloak init --verbose --<os type> <vm name> --cpus <number of cores> --ramsize <number of ram>```
-And clone the vm to always keep a nice and clean base vm ```vmcloak clone <base vm> <new clone vm>```

-After that you can install any additionnal packages for your vm ```vmcloak install <vm name> <package name>``` (the packages can be listed using ```vmcloak list deps```).